 2.2(a) Targets.
 The TDM Program Standards require each Development Project subject to the TDM Program to meet a target, without exceptions.
 The target is based upon the land use(s) associated with the Development Project and the number of Accessory Parking spaces proposed for the land use.
 The Planning Code contains definitions for over 100 different land uses.
-In order to simplify the applicability of the TDM Program, the TDM Program Standards classify land use definitions into four land use categories, based upon reducing Vehicle Miles Traveled from the primary trip generator associated
+In order to simplify the applicability of the TDM Program, the TDM Program Standards classify land use definitions into four land

-- 1 Each land use within a Development Project will fall within a land use category.
+- 2 Each land use within a Development Project will fall within a land use category.
 The TDM Program Standards require each Accessory Parking space to be assigned to a distinct land use, including those Accessory Parking spaces within Development Projects located within Use Districts that permit Accessory Parking up to a certain percentage of gross floor area (e.g., C-3 Districts).
-If an Accessory Parking space is used by more than one land use (e.g., shared spaces), the Accessory Parking space shall be counted toward each land use for which it is assigned. - 2 For any Development Project that meets the applicability criteria of Planning Code Section 169.3 and includes a Parking Garage or Parking Lot, for the purposes of determining the target(s), all parking spaces associated with any such Parking Garage or Parking Lot shall be assigned to distinct land uses categories (A, B, and C) that trigger the TDM Plan requirement within the Development Project.
-The number of such parking spaces assigned to each qualifying land use category shall be proportional, so that the percentage of total parking spaces assigned to a land use category is equal to the percentage of occupied square feet that such land use category represents within the total area of qualifying land use categories within the Development Project.
+If an Accessory Parking space is used by more than one land use (e.g., shared spaces), the Accessory Parking space shall be counted toward each land use for which it is assigned. - 3 For any Development Project that meets the applicability criteria of Planning Code Section 169.3 and includes a Parking Garage or Parking Lot, for the purposes of determining the target(s), all parking spaces associated with any such Parking Garage or Parking Lot shall be assigned to distinct land uses categories (A, B, and C) that trigger the TDM Plan requirement within the Development Project.
+The number of such parking spaces assigned to each qualifying land use category shall be proportional, so that the percentage of total parking spaces assigned to a land use category represents within the total area of qualifying land use categories within the Development Project.
 However, no individual land use category within the Development Project shall be assigned such parking spaces in an amount that exceeds the maximum amount of parking permitted for the associated land use(s) by the Planning Code."